Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 The bill would also extend at least 15 days of early voting for federal elections.
 Many Republican-controlled states have passed voting-related legislation that limits early voting.

-Klobuchar introduced the bill along with Georgia’s Sen. Raphael Warnock and fellow Democratic Sens.
-Tim Kaine of Virginia, Manchin and Jon Tester of Montana.
+Klobuchar introduced the bill along with Democratic Sens.
+Tim Kaine of Virginia, Manchin, Jon Tester of Montana and Raphael Warnock of Georgia.

 “As access to the ballot remains under threat for voters in Georgia and states across the nation, I’m proud to stand with my colleagues to introduce the Freedom to Vote Act that will protect the sacred right to vote for every eligible American, no matter where they live, and enact commonsense democracy reforms that will help ensure our government remains by and for the people,” Warnock said in a statement.

 Georgia Sens.
-Warnock and Jon Ossoff have been vocal about protecting voting rights, particularly after Georgia Gov. Brian Kemp signed a restrictive voting bill that would limit early voting and drop box locations.
+Warnock and Jon Ossoff have been vocal about protecting voting rights, particularly after Georgia Gov. Brian Kemp passed a restrictive voting bill that would limit early voting and drop box locations.

 Georgia also placed a ban on giving away water or food to voters within a certain distance of voters or from polling sites.
 Poll workers are allowed to set up water, but are not required to do so, under the Georgia state law.